Rockhampton: Attractions

 A second public garden, the Kershaw Gardens, was officially opened in 1988 on the site of the former Rockhampton rubbish dump.
 Located on the Bruce Highway in North Rockhampton, these gardens specialise in Australian native plants, especially those of Central Queensland.
 The most striking feature of the gardens is the imitation waterfall constructed on the northern boundary of the site (adjacent to the highway), which aims to recreate a scene from the Blackdown Tableland.
+The Dreamtime Cultural Centre is Australia's largest Cultural Centre and is set on more than 12 ha of land, with native plants, trees and waterfalls.